MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 - cppwinrt
 ---

-# Navigation view
+# NavigationView

 The NavigationView control provides top-level navigation for your app.
 It adapts to a variety of screen sizes and supports both _top_ and _left_ navigation styles.

 ![top navigation](images/nav-view-header.png)<br/>
-_Navigation view supports both top and left navigation pane or menu_
+_NavigationView supports both top and left navigation pane or menu_

 **Get the Windows UI Library**